5.3 Youth representation bodies

 The Kunsill Studenti Junior College (KSJC) - Junior College Student Council - is an independent organisation that represents all Junior College students.
 The KSJC is made up of 8 board members that are elected by fellow Junior College students in an election that is held every year.

 The board members’ roles and functions are defined by the KSJC statute whereby the Board Members are obliged to work and respect that framework.
 At the end of the term, KSJC holds an Annual General Meeting whereby the students approve or disapprove of the council’s work in the past year.
 Elections are then held to elect a new council.
 These elections may be contested by anyone, as long as they are Junior College students.
-The elected team will work upon organizing educational and recreational activities and caters to the students’ needs.
+The elected team will work on organizing educational and recreational activities that cater to the student’s needs.
 The students are presented with a set of proposals from the contenders and are left free to deliberate and make up their minds.
 The KSJC aims to:

 - Represent JC students on a national and international level;